 It received a strange but not entirely unsuccessful extension out the eastern elevation in the 1960s, for what I assume was a gym.

 It’s an interesting school architecturally, recalling the villas of Rome with its twin towers.
-We see that in the Humboldt School
+We see that in the Humboldt School in Soulard.

 The architecture is a bit eclectic and a little Tudor Revival.

 The backside facing west shows some of the interior demolition work going on as part of the rehab work going on.